murchandamus/bips/bip-update-process.md

 ## Abstract

-A Bitcoin Improvement Proposal (BIP) provides a concise, self-contained technical description of one new concept, feature, standard, or incident relevant to the Bitcoin community.
+A _Bitcoin improvement proposal (BIP)_ provides a concise, self-contained technical description of one new concept, feature, standard, implementation guideline, or incident relevant to the Bitcoin community.

 TODO: Should incidents continue to be in-scope?

-We intend BIPs to be the primary mechanism for proposing new protocol features, coordinating client standards, and sharing design decisions that have gone into Bitcoin.
-Each BIP is primarily owned by its author, the BIP Champion, and represents only the Champion’s opinion or recommendation.
+We intend BIPs to be the primary mechanism for proposing new protocol features, coordinating client standards, and sharing design decisions that have gone into Bitcoin implementations.
+Each BIP is primarily owned by its author, the _BIP champion_, and represents the champion’s opinion or recommendation.
+The champion is responsible for building consensus within the community

+The BIPs repository serves as a highly visible platform to put up mature proposals for debate.
+The versioning of the repository records evolution of proposals per the revision history.

-This BIP replaces BIP-2 with a more well-defined and clear process.
+This BIP replaces BIP-2 with a more well-defined and clear process, and may be amended to address future needs of the BIP process.

-## Copyright

-This BIP is licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.

 ## What is a BIP?
 ### What is the significance of BIPs?